 Pick up a town guide from the Tourist Office in the colourful Gabut district beside the harbour.
 Once a collection of old fishermen’s huts, the brightly painted clapboard buildings now house shops and cafes.

-Opposite the Tourist Office is La Rochelle Aquarium, home to 12,000 marine animals, whilst the floating Maritime Museum nearby includes a weather ship, trawler and tug boat.
+Opposite the Tourist Office is La Rochelle Aquarium, home to 12,000 marine animals.
+Also, don't miss a visit to the Maritime Museum nearby.

 The historic old town features vaulted stone arcades and historic public buildings, as well as imposing private mansions from the 17th and 18th centuries.
 Visit the newly restored Natural History Museum, the Fine Arts Museum, or one of several themed collections.